Saloua1998/6.Oqium/README.md

 These replicated pages are:

 - Home Screen X
-- All Apparel page - DONDERDAG + VRIJDAG
+- All Apparel page - X
-- Apparel Detail page - VRIJDAG
-- Blog Home Screen - VRIJDAG
-- Blog article - VRIJDAG
-- Brands Page - VRIJDAG
 - Reference To Instagram pages X

 Footer